Richmond, Indiana

 Richmond (/ˈrɪtʃmənd/) is a city in eastern Wayne County, Indiana, United States.
 Bordering the state of Ohio, it is the county seat of Wayne County.
 In the 2020 census, the city had a population of 35,720.
-Situated largely within Wayne Township, its area includes a non-contiguous portion in nearby Boston Township, where Richmond Municipal Airport is currently located.
 It is the principal city of the Richmond micropolitan area.
+Situated largely within Wayne Township, its area includes a non-contiguous portion in nearby Boston Township, where Richmond Municipal Airport is located.

 Richmond is sometimes called the "cradle of recorded jazz" because the earliest jazz recordings and records were made at the studio of Gennett Records, a division of the Starr Piano Company.
 Gennett Records was the first to record such artists as Louis Armstrong, Bix Beiderbecke, Jelly Roll Morton, Hoagy Carmichael, Lawrence Welk, and Gene Autry.
 The city has twice received the All-America City Award, most recently in 2009.